 Paralysis, whether partial or full can be one of the most severe and devastating events in a person’s life and this can only be made worse when the cause of the condition is from the action or inaction of another person or company.

-If you have been left paralysed after medical negligence or an accident that wasn’t your fault, no matter the extent of your suffering, our experienced solicitors will be pleased to help you secure the compensation that is rightfully owed to you.
+If you have been left paralysed after medical negligence or an accident that wasn’t your fault, no matter the extent of your suffering, an experienced solicitor will be pleased to help you secure the compensation that is rightfully owed to you.

 How is paralysis defined?